 People can use many ways to steal your information.
 But, the most dangerous thing is to record you through your own WebCam.

-If you’re willing to add simple paper or something like that to make your camera disabled, then, you’re just wasting the time and making things danger.
+If you’re willing to add simple paper or something like that to make your camera disabled, then, you’re just wasting time and making things dangerous.
 There are many tools that can record your microphone, and even, the screen itself.

-The best method to isolate you Cam and microphone is to use this Camera and Microphone Anti-spyware tool.
+The best method to isolate your Cam and microphone is to use this Camera and Microphone Anti-spyware tool.
 It’s a complete spy blocker that will save your life.

 10. Never open emails asking to reset your password

-To verify the sender, compare the sender email with the company URL and you can find answers.
-If all seems OK and you have a doubt because you’ve never asked to change your password, then, contact the company customer support, and ask them if they’ are the real sender or not.
+To verify the sender, compare the sender’s email with the company URL, and you can find answers.
+If all seems OK and you have a doubt because you’ve never asked to change your password, then, contact the company’s customer support, and ask them if they are the real sender or not.
 You will protect yourself and millions of other people by doing that.

-If the company finds that it was a new scammer that use their name, they will declare it and protect people.
-You see?
-When you protect yourself, you protect the others, at the same time.
+If the company finds that it was a new scammer that used their name, they will declare it and protect people.
+Do you see?
+When you protect yourself, you protect others, at the same time.

 Never use public WiFi to log into any account.
 Believe it or not, there is no such thing called ”safe public WiFi” in the world.
 Everyone with skills and software can access and intercept people’s data when they access their accounts using that network.
 Use a proxy, a VPN, or whatever you want, nothing can protect your data, and people with a smartphone can see your password and email logins if they want.
 So, apply the above tips, and everything will be fine.